ICO (file format): History

-Windows Vista added full support for 256×256-pixel 32-bit color icons, as well as support for the compressed PNG format.
+The format could describe a 256×256 image well before Vista, but an uncompressed 32-bit image at that size needs about a quarter of a megabyte per frame (256 × 256 × 4 bytes), which made shipping such icons impractical.
+Windows Vista made 256×256 icons practical by adding support for storing frames in the compressed PNG format, and was the first release to render and ship system icons at that size.
 Although compression is not required, Microsoft recommends that all 32-bit color 256×256 icons in ICO files should be stored in PNG format to reduce the overall size of the file.
 The Windows Vista Explorer supports smoothly scaling icons to non-standard sizes which are rendered on the fly even if an image is not present for that size in the icon file.
 The Windows Vista shell adds a slider for "zooming" the icon sizes in and out.
 With users using higher resolutions and high DPI modes, larger icon formats (such as 256×256) are recommended.
+Windows Vista and later versions also dropped the ability to display icons stored in 16-bit (New Executable) modules.